Presidential Fitness Test: Composition

+The purpose of running was to gauge cardiovascular health, sit-ups to gauge core strength, and the shuttle run to gauge agility.
+Exercise professionals have criticized the inclusion of the sit-up on the grounds that it can injure the back and only partially engages the core.

 Impact on children

 Physical health impacts

-While the stated goal of the Presidential Fitness Test was focused on bettering the health of America's youth, present day critiques of the test have brought to light the misalignment between the promises and the impact.
-Specifically, the Presidential Youth Fitness Program has focused their energy on shifting ideas away from the measurements of athletic performance and turning toward health-related fitness.
-The Fitness Test was designed to capture best performance at core strength, aerobic capacity, upper-body strength, speed and agility, and flexibility.
-However, the program did not provide Physical Education teachers with the structure to improve the performance of the children in their classes.
+While the stated goal of the Presidential Fitness Test was focused on bettering the health of America's youth, some critiques of the test have brought to light the misalignment between the promises and the results.
+Specifically, the Presidential Youth Fitness Program focused its energy on shifting ideas away from the measurements of athletic performance and turning toward health-related fitness.
+The Fitness Test was designed to capture the best performance at core strength, aerobic capacity, upper-body strength, speed and agility, and flexibility.
+However, the program did not provide physical education teachers with the structure to improve the performance of the children in their classes.
 The shift toward the Fitness Program is an attempt to capture the health-related fitness level of children, providing educators with the ability to improve specific areas of health.
-By today's standards, the Fitness Test failed to improve the individual and population level youth health of America.
-Instead, it worked as a tool of comparison and shame, positioning children against other children without providing a curriculum to improve.

 Mental health impacts

-In recent years, childhood obesity has been on a global wide rise.
-Parents and doctors are very concerned by the potential effects of obesity on the future health and life quality of children.
-The Presidential Fitness Test and ultimately gym class have been seen as the solution for this rise in obesity because it promotes more physical activity within school, and the hope is that it would promote that same trend outside of school.
-However, many of those children who have gone through these gym classes, and specifically The Presidential Fitness Test have provided a different perspective on the role and effectiveness of these efforts.
-A student who was interviewed for a study on fatphobia in physical education and attended school in the 70s and 80s stated that "I think [physical education] was just to let kids have healthier bodies… but I think even back then there was this fatphobic attitude.
+The Presidential Fitness Test and physical education have been seen as the solution for this rise in childhood obesity because it promotes more physical activity within school.
+The hope is that it would encourage that same trend outside of school.
+However, many of those children who have gone through these gym classes, and specifically the Presidential Fitness Test, have provided a different perspective on the role and effectiveness of these efforts.
+A student who was interviewed for a study on fatphobia in physical education and attended school in the 70s and 80s stated that "I think [physical education] was just to let kids have healthier bodies... but I think even back then there was this fatphobic attitude.
 I think a large part of it was trying to eradicate the fatness of kids."
 The other students that were interviewed for this study came to the consensus that they "recalled feelings of alienation, dread, and disembodiment."
-They also recalled that during gym class, oftentimes they felt "humiliated, vulnerable, or incompetent."
+They also recalled that during gym class, oftentimes they felt "humiliated, vulnerable, or incompetent".

-Studies have been done on programs such as Texas Fitness Now that have revealed that physical education as it exists in the United States has caused a rise in disciplinary issues in children and absences from school.
-This study comes to the conclusion that physical programs allow for the harassment of children who do not measure up to the physical fitness standards, and that is why so many students skip their P.E classes.
+Studies on programs such as Texas Fitness Now revealed that physical education in the United States is correlated with a rise in disciplinary issues in children and absences from school.
+This study concludes that physical programs allow for the harassment of children who do not measure up to the physical fitness standards, contributing to truancy.